 - POLICY STATEMENTUniversity of Delaware supports and encourages the use of innovative technology in research and education.
-Unmanned aircraft systems (“UAS” or “drones”) represent a rapidly growing industry, creating unique educational, research, commercial and recreational opportunities for faculty, students, and the broader campus community.
+Unmanned aircraft systems (“UAS” or “drones”) represent a rapidly growing industry, creating unique educational, research, commercial, and recreational opportunities for faculty, students, and the broader campus community.
 This policy attempts to reduce the risks to safety, security, and privacy due to the operation of UAS on University property.
-All persons operating UAS on University property shall ensure compliance with all applicable federal, state, local rules and regulations and University policies and procedures.
+All persons operating UAS on University property shall ensure compliance with all applicable federal, state, and local rules and regulations.

 - POLICY STANDARDS AND PROCEDURES

 Any use of a UAS on University property, or inside a building on University property, is strictly prohibited without prior written University authorization.

 - Obtaining authorization for UAS Operations on University Property

 The University may authorize the following limited UAS operations on University property at its discretion:

 Public or Government Uses